porjo/gocstat/README.md

 [![godoc/gocstat](https://godoc.org/github.com/porjo/gocstat?status.png)](https://godoc.org/github.com/porjo/gocstat)

 gocstat is a Go library for reading selected statistics about Linux containers.
-It should be considered Beta and not suitable for production.

 Running containers are discovered by walking `BasePath` periodically Containers stopped or removed from the system are automatically pruned